-To enjoy eggplant in your diet, go beyond a fat- and calorie-laden eggplant Parmesan casserole.
-Instead, try sprinkling sliced eggplant with olive oil and herbs, then roasting or grilling.
-You can also steam eggplant, or add sautéed slices to your favorite veggie pizza.
+To enjoy eggplant in your diet, go beyond eggplant Parmesan, which has lots of calories and fat.
+Instead, try sprinkling sliced eggplant with olive oil and herbs, then roasting or grilling them.
+You can also steam eggplant or add sautéed slices to your favorite veggie pizza.

 To know for certain how nightshades impact you, try an elimination diet.
-Stop eating all nightshades for two weeks to see if your symptoms improve.
-If you’re not sure, add them back into your diet to see if your symptoms get worse.
+Stop eating all nightshades for 2 weeks to see if your symptoms improve.
+If you’re not sure, add them back into your diet and see if your symptoms get worse.

-Discontinue eating and see the emergency room and your doctor if you experience symptoms such as these after eating any food, which may suggest you’re having a life-threatening anaphylactic reaction:
+Discontinue eating and call your doctor if you experience symptoms such as these after eating any food:

 - rash or hives